ccarfi/radio-kris/README.md

 ---

-<sub>The first track on the flagship channel is a ~9-second recording of a 1989 Dodge Omni's transmission grinding itself to shrapnel — the startup sound of the original Radio KRIS.
+<sub>Radio KRIS is inspired by the original Radio KRIS, ca. 1998 (now long since defunct).
+The first track on the flagship channel is an homage to an old ~9-second recording of a 1989 Dodge Omni's transmission grinding itself to shrapnel — the startup sound of the original Radio KRIS.
 It stays.</sub>